Vyral/douglas-ramos-recruiting/_posts/2019-01-31-an-interview-with-new-horizon-mitigation.md

 {% include youtube.html %}

-I’m here today with Frank Boccuzzi of New Horizon Mitigation, an insurance sales company.
+I’m here today with Frank Boccuzzi of New Horizon Mitigation.
 He’ll be sharing with us information about his business, its history, and what they do.

 **For your convenience, I’ve included timestamps of our conversation topics.
 Feel free to navigate to the section(s) you’re interested in viewing:**